Monitor historical trends across a Site

 View network analysis data: The availability of this feature depends on your organization’s license and your administrator permissions.
 This feature requires Delivery Controller(s) version 7.11 or later.

 From the Network tab, monitor your network analysis, which provides a user, application, and desktop contextual view of the network.
-With this feature, Director provides advanced analytics of ICA traffic in your deployment through HDX Insight reports from NetScaler MAS.
+With this feature, Director provides advanced analytics of ICA traffic in your deployment through HDX Insight reports from Citrix ADM.
 For more information, see Configure network analysis

 View application failures: The Application Failures tab displays failures associated with the published applications on the VDAs.